 A few months later, Wells Fargo settled a similar suit for $14.5 million after it used autodialers and prerecorded messages to try and collect on consumer credit card accounts between 2009 and 2014.

 - Caribbean Cruise Line: up to $76 million (Sep.
 2016)

 - Bank of America: $32 million (Sep.
 2014)

 - Life Time Fitness: $15 million (Feb.
 2015)

 - Walgreen: $11 million (Mar.
 2015)

 - Millward Brown: $11 million (Mar.
 2015)

-If you have questions about your rights under the TCPA, contact us today and fill out a free, no-obligation case review.
+If you have questions about your rights under the TCPA, contact us today for a free, no-obligation consultation.